rclone/rclone/docs/content/commands/rclone_about.md

   * Total: total size available.
   * Used: total size used
-  * Free: total amount this user could upload.
+  * Free: total space available to this user.
-  * Trashed: total amount in the trash
+  * Trashed: total space used by trash
-  * Other: total amount in other storage (eg Gmail, Google Photos)
+  * Other: total amount in other storage (e.g. Gmail, Google Photos)
   * Objects: total number of objects in the storage

-Note that not all the backends provide all the fields - they will be missing if they are not known for that backend.
-Where it is known that the value is unlimited the value will also be omitted.
+Not all backends print all fields.
+Information is not included if it is not provided by a backend.
+Where the value is unlimited it is omitted.

-Use the --full flag to see the numbers written out in full, eg
+Applying a `--full` flag to the command prints the bytes in full, e.g.

     Total:   18253611008
     Used:    7993453766